-STEMmates is an initiative conceptualized by 3 parents, keen to encourage, cultivate and empower kids to remain curious, imaginative and passionate about the world they lived in – a world that is ever-evolving through disruption and transformation; where the combination of critical thinking, problem-solving and creativity is fuelling innovation that is becoming the mainstay for the jobs and economy of the future.
+STEMmates is an initiative conceptualised by 2 parents, keen to encourage, cultivate and empower kids to remain curious, imaginative and passionate about the world they lived in – a world that is ever-evolving through disruption and transformation; where the combination of critical thinking, problem-solving and creativity is fuelling innovation that is becoming the mainstay for the jobs and economy of the future.

 For this, the founders of STEMmates believed in the need to be forward-thinking in the way we educate children.
 The focus, as they understood it, was not so much what we teach children - but more the way we teach – that would determine the skills they acquire for life.